 Keep a Road Survival Kit Ready

 Getting caught in a blizzard is never good.
-If you’re travelling when a snowstorm rolls through, you could end up stranded on the highway for a while.
+If you’re traveling when a snowstorm rolls through, you could end up stranded on the highway for a while.
 The consequences of being stranded in a storm during extreme weather conditions could be fatal.
 Winter storms can move in quickly, so you should always keep a survival kit in your vehicle when you’re on the go during the winter.

 A road survival kit should consist of a battery-powered flashlight, warm gloves, a blanket, candles for warmth, a lighter, and jumper cables to restart a dead battery.
 You should also stock some non-perishable food, bottled water, and hygiene supplies to ride out the storm.